trebor/algebranch/README.md

 A tool to manipulate mathamatical expressions, inspired by the paper [Interactive Algebra Manipulation](https://github.com/trebor/algebrator/blob/master/resources/shuffle.pdf) by [Geoffrey Irving](https://github.com/girving).
 This project uses [mathjs](https://github.com/josdejong/mathjs) to parse an expression into a tree structure which can be manipulated, and [MathJax](https://github.com/mathjax/MathJax) to beautifully display the expression in the browser.

-Checkout the [prototype](https://trebor.github.io/algebrator), in which you can enter a [mathjs](http://mathjs.org/docs/expressions/syntax.html) formatted expression and it will be displayed as a tree.
-Nodes that can be simplified to an integer will show action dots, which you can click on.
+Checkout the [prototype](https://trebor.github.io/algebrator), in which you can enter a [mathjs](http://mathjs.org/docs/expressions/syntax.html) formatted expression, and it will be displayed as a tree.
+Some nodes of the tree show red dots which indicate an action which can be performed at that node.
+Mouse over the do to preview the change.
+Click the dot to perform the action.

 <p align="center">
   <a href="https://trebor.github.io/algebrator">